Skip to content

 Any

-The value at the specified path, or default if the path does not exist.
+The value at the specified path, or default if the path does not exist and

 Raises: